mmai/piquetBook/index.md

 different, and he ought not knowingly to play-any other number.
 He must then submit to theconsequences of his blunder.
 Some players thinkthat even in the first instance, the wrong numberof cards should not be played with intention.This is a question of ethics, which can only bedecided by the custom of the card-table.
 Norule has ever been laid down.
 It is believed,after consultation with several players of repute,that the general custom is as here stated.
 Theleader can always protect himself by countingthe cards played.

-Another undecided point in playing the cards,which often occurs, is this:&mdash;At the end of ahand the leader says, "All the others are yours."*As a matter of fact, they are not yours, youhaving discarded a winning card.
+Another undecided point in playing the cards,which often occurs, is this:-At the end of ahand the leader says, "All the others are yours."*As a matter of fact, they are not yours, youhaving discarded a winning card.
 What is yourproper course?

 In the opinion of players well qualified tojudgp, you should make no reply to such anobservation.
 If your adversary then proceeds toplay his cards, you must play to them in theusual way, and let him win such tricks as hecan.
 If he throws down his hand, and you havediscarded a winning card, and therefore cannotwin the remaining tricks, you should request himto play the cards one by one.
 Such a request is,no doubt, equivalent to informing your adversarythat you have a winning card out, and the con-sequence may be somewhat disastrous to you.This is a misfortune which cannot be helped.